Federal judge weighs felon voting rights in Florida

 Voting rights advocates suggested that relying on the state clemency board would be too onerous and time consuming, and the panel might not be able to handle the volume of requests.

+Voter advocates have argued that it’s sometimes difficult for some released felons to get a full accounting of their financial obligations once released.
+Betty Riddle, now 62 and among the plaintiffs in the collection of cases before Hinkle, said she owes nearly $2,000 in fees for prior felony convictions.
+She said she might have other legal debts, but no one can tell her how much and what for.

+When Amendment 4 became law, she was first in line to register to vote.
+When that right was again taken away, she said outside court, “it felt like a lifetime sentence.”

-Hinkle suggested that both sides find common ground — instead of automatically resorting to litigation — to address some of the important issues that, he said, have made a mess of the voter registration process.
+Hinkle suggested that both sides find common ground — instead of automatically resorting to litigation — by pursuing a legislative remedy to address some of the important issues that, he said, have made a mess of the voter registration process.